gordonpeterson/karabiner-elements/README.md

 ```
 3. Click `Open with Karabiner-Elements'

-4. In Karabiner-Elements, click `import` for the "Flash Keys keyboard modifiers"
+4. In Karabiner-Elements, click `import` to import "Flash Keys"

-5. To install the modifiers, click the "enable all" button next to the "Flash Keys keyboard modifiers" to get all of the modifier packages.
+5. To install the modifiers, click the "enable all" button next to the "Flash Keys" section to get all of the modifier packages.

 6. Use the tables below for the offical key mappings
 ___________________________